 I'm just thinking that how in the world, if you're being honest, can you feel like you're the luckiest man on the face of the earth?

-Well, when I got my diagnosis, and when I began to receive all of the outpouring of love and affection from everywhere in my life,
+Well, when I got my diagnosis and when I began to receive all of the outpouring of love and affection from everywhere in my life,

-from from so many of you in so many ways, and and from my family who have supported me my entire career, even during times it would have been understandable and easy for them to say, Rush who we don't know this guy.
+from so many of you in so many ways and from my family who, man, they have supported me my entire career, even during times it would have been understandable and easy for them to say, Rush, who?

 But that never happened.